isomerpages/sndgo-snt/pages/Free Webinars for Seniors (Aug 2022).md

 description: Learn how to become savvy and at east with apps.
 image: /images/OG Image/OG Image SNT Seniors Webinars Aug 2022.png
 ---
+# Don't be afraid of going digital
+Build up your confidence.
+Learn how to become savvy and at ease with apps.

 ![august free webinars for seniors on building trust in the government ](/images/Aug%202022/Seniors_Overall.jpeg)

 ### Click on the links below for more information on the FREE webinars